rvsandeep/git-monitor/product-proposal.md

 ### MVP

-Parse the Libraries IO data and visualize it in graph database.
+* Parse the Libraries IO data to extract relations between different packages.
+* Visualize the relations in graph database.